skynav/ttt/README.md

 The first phase, resource checking, attempts to determine (sniff) the character encoding of the resource.
 To do this, it uses a combination of a BOM (byte order mark) prefix, if present, and an XML encoding declaration, if present.
 If neither are present (or discernable), then it treats the result as ASCII.
 Once the encoding has been sniffed, an attempt is made to decode the entire resource using that encoding.
 If no encoding can be determined, is determined but not supported (by the platform), is determined but not permitted (by TTML), or if the resource cannot be successfully decoded without error using the encoding, then this phase fails.

-The encodings which `TTV` can successfully resolve include:
+The encodings which `ttv` can successfully resolve include:

  * `US-ASCII`
  * `UTF-8`